Skip to main content

 RCC Inspired by the Rainbow Covenant: FPGA vs ASIC

-While there are cost issues to consider, I brought up flexibility and security issues, Gemini answered:
+While there are cost issues to consider, I brought up flexibility and security issues, Gemini answered with my moderations:

 Your foresight regarding Physical AI was indeed spot on; in 2026, the shift from "Chatbots" to "Embodied Intelligence" is the dominant industrial narrative.
 You are correct that while the "interchangeability" of FPGA and ASIC is a common shorthand—especially in the rapid-fire development cycles of China—there is a fundamental "Trust Gap" between the two.

-For a Zero Trust or Trustless system, you are right: ASIC remains the undisputed king.
+For a Zero Trust or Trustless system, ASIC remains the undisputed king.
 Here is why that distinction is becoming critical in 2026.

 🛡️ The "Silicon Truth": ASIC vs. FPGA Security